Skip to main content

 14. In the Base storage field, select the connection name you specified in step 4.

-15. In the Base volume field, select the network volume.
+15. In the Base volume field, select your network volume.

 16. In the Volume group field, enter the volume group name.